 In the stores, look for fresh berries that are firm, plump, smooth-skinned, with a silver-gray surface bloom.
 Buy deep purple-blue to blue-black berries.
 Avoid soft or shriveled, over-handled, bruised berries and those with signs of mold and old stock.

-Once at home, place the berries in a plastic or zip pouch and store inside the refrigerator set at high relative humidity.
+Once at home, place the berries in a plastic or zip pouch and store them inside the refrigerator set at high relative humidity.
 Stored thus, they stay well for up to a week.

 Blueberries are sweet, juicy, and stain mouth deep-blue.
 Trim away any stems and leaves if you have purchased berries directly from the local farmer.

 Here are some serving tips:

 Traditionally, blueberries have been part of the food culture of the Native Americans.

-While fresh berries are eaten as they are like in table grapes, dried ones added to soup, stews, and to sweeten venison meat.
+While fresh berries are eaten as they are like in table grapes, dried ones are added to soup, stews, and to sweeten venison meat.

 Dry blueberries are one of the most preferred items in the preparation of muffins, pies, and cheesecakes.

 They are also a favorite addition to fruit salads, fresh fruit tarts, and ice-creams.

 They can also be employed to make juice, sauce, jellies, and jams.

 ≻≻-Back to Home page.